shanegibbs/pqbus/README.md

 # Pqbus
-A simple event driven highly available message queue backed with PostgreSQL and focused on stability and performance.
+A simple event driven highly available message queue backed with PostgreSQL, focused on stability and performance.

 Initialize database